Do you set New Year’s resolutions?

 21. Become a better cook.

 Cooking is a challenging and gratifying endeavor.
-Make it a resolution this year to become a better cook.
+Make it a New Year’s resolution this year to become a better cook.
 If you’re a beginner, start at the beginning with simple cookbooks and recipes like our Easy Peasy series.
 If you’ve already got mad cooking skills, challenge yourself by improving your knife skills or working through a Julia Child cookbook.
 Wherever you’re at, improve upon it!

 22. Become more self-reliant.